ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 The setting has several choices of gateway built in, and also allows you to set a *custom* gateway.
 Perhaps you run your own gateway, are running an IPFS node on your device with a local gateway, or want to use one of the many [public gateways provided by the community](https://ipfs.github.io/public-gateway-checker/).

-Making the default gateway configurabile puts you, the user, in control of how you want to connect to the dweb - removing any central point of failure in your IPFS browsing experience.
+Making the default gateway configurable puts you, the user, in control of how you want to connect to the dweb - removing any central point of failure in your IPFS browsing experience.

 ## Get Involved

-If you're interested in IPFS in web browsers, join our channel on IRC on Freenode [#ipfs-in-web-browsers](ircs://irc.freenode.net/#ipfs-in-web-browsers) and [Matrix](https://matrix.to/#/!LiCFQLjSxdKuUVxokg:matrix.org?via=matrix.org&via=tomesh.net) in order to participate in the discussion!
+If you're interested in IPFS in web browsers, join our channel on IRC on Freenode [#ipfs-in-web-browsers](ircs://irc.freenode.net/#ipfs-in-web-browsers) and [Matrix](https://matrix.to/#/!LiCFQLjSxdKuUVxokg:matrix.org?via=matrix.org&via=tomesh.net) to participate in the discussion!

 You can file issues and follow along with our browser integration work at [ipfs/in-web-browsers](https://github.com/ipfs/in-web-browsers).